Approximately 47% of Romania's wilderness areas are covered by natural or semi-natural ecosystems.

 At different times of the year, this area is a haven for some of the world's largest communities of migratory birds.

 Due to their extreme altitude, Romania's mountainous regions are subject to freezing temperatures and severe alpine storms throughout the year.
 Winter storms ravage the cities and towns and icy streets and pavements are a constant hazard.
-Tourists should wear shoe traction devices to avoid slipping.
-They should also beware of falling shards of ice.
+Travelers should wear sturdy, grippy shoes to avoid slipping, and be aware of falling shards of ice.

 In the warmer spring and summer months, Romania's mountainous regions are also subject to torrential rains and flash floods.